JasonDing9/ephemeral/README.md

 You can find your host IP address by running ```ifconfig | grep "inet "```.
 You will need to generate a Together AI API Key and an OpenAI API Key.

+### Google Cloud Setup
-Additionally, create a Google Cloud project with email and calendar scopes.
+Create a Google Cloud project with email and calendar scopes.
 Add the emails of accounts you want to use, and then download credentials.json and put it into the ```client``` folder.

 ## Run